What should I carry while mountain biking? (Full Guide)

 • Matches / lighter

 A one-hour trip through the fields and meadows needs lesser gear than a ten-hour trip in Yosemite.
 Therefore, we have tried to be as exhaustive as possible.
 You can leave some of that equipment at home according to your needs.
-Anyone planning a multi-day mountain bike tour should pack much more quality gear.
+Anyone planning a multi-day mountain bike tour should obviously pack much more quality gear.

 Here are some tips for your next MTB trip

-• Comfort is essential.
+• Comfort is very important.

 • Select spare clothes that have low weight.